On the representation theory of partition (easy) quantum groups: Special cases

 \subsection{Free quantum groups}

 All along this section, we make the assumption $N\geqslant 4$.
-As already mentioned, this implies that the maps $T_{p}$ for $p\in \CC(k, k)$ are linearly independant for any category of noncrossing partitions $\CC$.
+By lemma \ref{lem:linearindependence}, this implies that the maps $T_{p}$ for $p\in \CC(k, k)$ are linearly independent for any category of noncrossing partitions $\CC$.
 This is precisely what makes free quantum groups very tractable from the point of view of representation theory, as will appear.
 Let us first define this notion.

 \begin{de} An easy quantum group $\G$ is said to be \emph{free} if its associated category of partitions $\CC$ is noncrossing. \end{de}